The digital health revolution

-Report: How technology is supporting the health sector’s bounce-back from Covid-19
+Report: How digital technology is supporting the health sector’s bounce-back from Covid-19

-The pandemic accelerated digital progress in the UK’s health sector by more than four years, according to our latest report with the Centre for Economics and Business Research.
+The pandemic accelerated digital transformation in the UK’s health sector by more than four years, according to our latest report with the Centre for Economics and Business Research.

 And all that innovation has significantly boosted patient satisfaction, employee productivity and employee satisfaction, potentially adding £53 billion to UK GDP by 2040 if the current pace of change continues.